idiap/facereclib/docs/contribute.rst

 ===================================================================

 The |project| module is specifically designed to be as flexible as possible while trying to keep things simple.
-|project| uses python to implement algorithms.
+Therefore, it uses python to implement algorithms.
-It is file based so any algorithm can implement their own way of reading and writing features or models.
+It is file based so any algorithm can implement its own way of reading and writing data, features or models.
 Algorithm configurations are stored in configuration files, so it should be easy to test different parameters of your algorithms without modifying the code.

 To implement your own database, preprocessor, feature, or algorithm, simply follow the examples that are already in the |project|.
 In the following sections there will be an overview of the functions that need to be implemented.

 The |project| is designed in a way that useful default functionalities are executed.
-If you want/need to have a different behavior, you can simply add functions to your classes that will be detected and executed automatically.
+If you want/need to have a different behavior, you can simply add functions to your classes and register these functions, for details please see below.

 Implementing your own functions